darkoverlordofdata/CodeIgniterQuickStart/README.md

 # CodeIgniter on OpenShift #
-This QuickStart was created to make it easy to get started with CodeIgniter 2 on OpenShift.
+This QuickStart was created to make it easy to get started with CodeIgniter 3.0 on OpenShift.

 [CodeIgniter](http://www.codeigniter.com/) is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.
 CodeIgniter 2.x is the legacy version of the framework.
-The current version (2.2.1) came out in January, 2015.
+The current version (3.0.0) came out in April, 2015.

 The simplest way to install this application is to use the [OpenShift QuickStart](https://hub.openshift.com/quickstarts/16-codeigniter).
 If